Mousumi-Singha/data-pipeline-airflow/README.md

 * `load_dimension_table_subdag.py` contains the subdag for loading the dimensional tables.
 * `create_tables.sql` contains the SQL queries used to create all the required tables in Redshift.
 It should be placed in the `dags` directory of your Airflow installation.
 * `sql_queries.py` contains the SQL queries for creating and loading the tables used in the ETL process.
 It should be placed in the `plugins/helpers` directory of your Airflow installation.
-* `Airflow_dag2.png` contains the image of the DAG in Apache Airflow.
+* `images/` contains the images of the DAG and subDAG in Apache Airflow.
-* `Airflow_subdag.png` contains the image of the zoomed-in subDAG.
 * `README.md` this very file that discusses the specifics and process of the project.

 The following operators should be placed in the `plugins/operators` directory of